anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

 > The essence of a **guard** is a predicate, a pre-condition, that must hold
 > true for the engine to take action.
+>
-Guards are evaluated based on incoming
+> Guards are evaluated based on incoming messages, the engine's environment,
-> messages, the engine's environment, and the engine's configuration.
-Since
+> and the engine's configuration.
+We can represent this with the type `Guard`.
-> guards involves computation, engine's preserve these computations as part of
+> Since guards involves computation, engine's preserve these computations as part
-> the return type of the guard.
-Thus, if the underlying condition is not
+> of the return type of the guard, that is `R` in the type `Guard`.
+Thus, if the
-> satisfied, the guard returns nothing.
-We can represent this with the type
+> underlying condition is not satisfied, the guard returns nothing.
+The `C` type
-> `Guard`.
+> is the type for values in the engine's configuration.

 ```juvix
 Guard (S M C R : Type) : Type :=